publicdocs/uscode/assets/md/titles/usc46/us/usc/t46/stVII/ch701/schI/m__us_usc_t46_s70107.md

         (2)

          The cost of acquisition, operation, and maintenance of security equipment or facilities to be used for security monitoring and recording, security gates and fencing, marine barriers for designated security zones, security-related lighting systems, remote surveillance, concealed video systems, security vessels, and other security-related infrastructure or equipment that contributes to the overall security of passengers, cargo, or crewmembers.
 Grants awarded under this section may not be used to construct buildings or other physical facilities, except those which are constructed under terms and conditions consistent with the requirements under section 611(j)(8) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act ([42 U.S.C.
-5121(j)(8)][/us/usc/t42/s5121/j/8]  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-Probably should be “5196(j)(8)”. </sup></sup>  ), including those facilities in support of this paragraph, and specifically approved by the Secretary.
+5196(j)(8)][/us/usc/t42/s5196/j/8]), including those facilities in support of this paragraph, and specifically approved by the Secretary.
 Costs eligible for funding under this paragraph may not exceed the greater of—

             (A) $1,000,000 per project; or